 - Securing a trial victory as co-counsel with the National Resources Defense Council (NRDC) in a precedent-setting methylmercury pollution case under the Resource Conservation and Recovery Act.

-- The Union Theological Seminary in the City of New York in a litigation brought by the Riverside Church in the City of New York regarding Riverside’s claim of right to buy from Union the property known as McGiffert Hall, obtaining a favorable settlement.
+- The Union Theological Seminary in the City of New York in a litigation brought by the Riverside Church in the City of New York regarding Riverside’s claim of right to buy from Union the property known as McGiffert Hall, fending off an injunction and obtaining a favorable settlement.

 - Public servants backed by the American Federation of Teachers against a student loan servicer that misled them about their loan forgiveness options and discouraged them from pursuing income-based repayment plans.